ministryofjustice/prison-to-probation-update/README.md

 * start localstack with command `TMPDIR=/private$TMPDIR docker-compose up localstack`
 * run the tests with command `./gradlew testIntegration`

+#### IMPORTANT

+*TL;DR* When testing with `localstack` we assign random names to queues, topics and tables.

+There is an issue with Spring such that when a test requires a new context (e.g. when configuration properties change), the old (cached) context continues to a) read messages using the JMS listener and b) run scheduled jobs that read from the DynamoDB database.

+To workaround this issue we use random queue names, topic names and table names every time we start the application.
+This means that tests running in different Spring contexts cannot interfere with each other.
+Note that we log the random names during application startup.

+So if you get tempted to remove the random names be aware that you are walking into a world of testing pain.
+Don't do it.

 #### Smoke Tests